Frequently Asked Questions

 What are good places to eat in town?

 If you are too tired to go into town, the Banana Azul kitchen offers a wide variety of options for breakfast, lunch, and dinner.
 Dinner includes a selection of entrees nightly at the Azul Beach Club Restaurant.
 All dinners include soup, salad & entree with dessert available.
 Menu posted daily.

 You can also enjoy Banana Azul’s fully licensed beach side bar.

 One the charms about Puerto Viejo that many visitors comments on is the huge selection and variation of so many places to eat in Puerto Viejo.

 From street vendors, sushi to high end Italian, you could spend 2 weeks here just sampling all the many places to eat.
 Mainly because there are so many foreigners from all different countries and backgrounds here and many of them operate local eating places trying to eek out a living.

 And the best part that to date there is no McDonald’s, KFC, or Burger King.
-Check out the full list of area restaurants here.
+Check out some of the best restaurant selections here.

 Do you recommend any real estate while I'm in the area?